Math Mentors & Tutors

 Click here to see what we've been up to.

-Each member will serve from 100-900 hours of service, and they will receive a living stipend during their service.
-Members will also earn an educational award for the successful completion of their service commitment.
+Each member will serve from 100-1700 hours and receive a living stipend during their service.
+Members will also earn an educational award to use at any accredited AZ university of community college for the successful completion of their service commitment.
+Members train weekly on Wednesdays from 4:00-4:50 PM or 6:00-6:50 AM.
+UArizona students will earn 1 credit in mathematics.

-Click here to apply to the STEMM program.
+Click here to apply to the STEMM Program

 If you have questions, please contact Melissa Hosten at mhosten@math.arizona.edu